digital-analytics-program/gov-wide-code/README.md

 DAP offers a central hosting server for its minified JavaScript file at `https://dap.digitalgov.gov/Universal-Federated-Analytics-Min.js`.
 As of August 2018, the file is gzipped and served compressed by default, but will be served uncompressed where `Accept-Encoding: gzip` is not present in the viewer.

-The latest version 8.1 of DAP GA code contains GA4 tracking only.
-DAP UA data collection and reporting was removed on June 24, 2024 in prepration for a global sunset of UA on July 1, 2024.
+The latest version 8.3 of DAP GA code contains GA4 tracking only.
+DAP UA data collection and reporting was removed on June 24, 2024 as part of the global sunset of Universal Analytics on July 1, 2024.

 * [`Universal-Federated-Analytics.js`](Universal-Federated-Analytics.js) (full)
 * [`Universal-Federated-Analytics-Min.js`](Universal-Federated-Analytics-Min.js) (minified)